dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/DecodingTOML.md

 ### TOML String

-TOML String can only be represented by `String`.
+A TOML string can only be represented by `String`.

 ### TOML Offset Date-Time